Gisbert12843/TextAdventure/README.md

 # TextAdventure
-Are you able to survive those 3 scenarios?!
+Are you able to survive the green forest?!